MantejGill/Causal-Discovery-Platform/README.md

 - Docker and Docker Compose (recommended)
 - Python 3.9+ (for local installation)
-- OpenAI API key (for LLM integration)
+- OpenAI API key or OpenRouter API key (for LLM integration)

 ### Installation with Docker (Recommended)